 This battle is going on in households and mosques up and down this country.
 We fear joining up these dots.
 And we fear giving offence more than we fear the international opprobrium that is coming our way.

 The country that brought liberty to much of the world is now exporting terrorism to large parts of it.
-Britain needs to look to itself, and address this problem, if there are not to be many more videos like this week’s.Tags: Daniel Pearl, Hamas, Iraq, IS, ISIS, Islam, Islamic State, Islamism, Islamists, James Foley, jihad, Kashmir, Lee Rigby, London, Omar Sheikh, Pakistan, Parvis Khan, Radical Islam, Syria, Tel Aviv, Terrorism
+Britain needs to look to itself, and address this problem.Tags: Daniel Pearl, Hamas, Iraq, IS, ISIS, Islam, Islamic State, Islamism, Islamists, James Foley, jihad, Kashmir, Lee Rigby, London, Omar Sheikh, Pakistan, Parvis Khan, Radical Islam, Syria, Tel Aviv, Terrorism